amitsaha/amitsaha.github.io/content/aws-codedeploy-autoscaling-group.md

    }
 ```

-We see that our deployment group has been created, has been associated with the autoscaling group, and we have a hook associated with it.
+We see that our deployment group has been created, has been associated with the autoscaling group, and we have a hook associated with it which was implicitly created for us.

 Next, let's see what this hook does using the AWS CLI:

 ```
 $ aws autoscaling describe-lifecycle-hooks \